 Some resumes are comprehensive fact sheets that educate the reader, and others are polished marketing documents that exude personality.
 Which one is yours?

-review@firstimpressionresumes.biz for a Free Resume Critique.
+You can find out where your resume stands by emailing a copy to review@firstimpressionresumes.biz for a Free Resume Critique.
 You’ll get an honest appraisal and some career counseling tips on specific measures that can help you jump start your job search.
 Now for those of you who can’t decide which of these two resumes is better, here’s a hint.

 No doubt you have heard this hundreds of times before, but it still bears repeating one more time.
 The golden rule of being a successful salesperson is recognizing that “people buy people before they buy the product.”